-Friday March 8th is International Women’s Day, a worldwide celebration of the social, cultural, political and economic achievements of women everywhere.
-Each year a theme is chosen and this year it’s ‘Balance for Better’, which is aiming to drive and accelerate gender balance across the world.
+Monday, March 8th is International Women’s Day, a worldwide celebration of women’s social, cultural, political and economic achievements everywhere.
+Each year a theme is chosen, and this year it’s ‘Choose To Challenge’, which is encouraging women everywhere to challenge inequality and bias and help forge a gender-equal world.

 The aim of International Women’s Day has always been to press for equality for women around the globe.
 More recently it has also become a day of celebration, respect and love for the women in our lives and their accomplishments.
 The day is represented by the color purple as it was used during the Suffragette movement to symbolize dignity and justice.